SmartTokenLabs/TokenScript/doc/design_paper.md

 We will demonstrate these advantagess of a tokenized internet with the example of a car management suite.**

 Previous efforts in this industry primarily focused on enriching the capacity of the technology.
-This paper will focus on tokenisation and introduce a standardisation effort we call TBML (Token Behaviour Markup Language), which will make the blockchain technical stack complete and provide utility for the economy and the internet.
-TBML will unleash the full potential of Tokenisation.
+This paper will focus on tokenisation and introduce a standardisation effort we call Tokenscript (Token Behaviour Markup Language), which will make the blockchain technical stack complete and provide utility for the economy and the internet.
+Tokenscript will unleash the full potential of Tokenisation.

-## Join the game

-Please join our work at xxx.
-A Yellow Paper to guide implementors to use TBML for their tokens and dapps will take months to make, but a work in progress is always available online.
+Please join our work at tokenscript.org.
+A Yellow Paper to guide implementors to use Tokenscript for their tokens and dapps will take months to make, but a work in progress is always available online.
 Participate now to avoid the draft language specification being made without considerati**ng**~~on~~ your token model.

+\pagebreak

+# Abstract

+We recognise the blockchain technology's utility in providing a frictionless market and integrating the web.
+This is done through tokenization.
+Tokenized rights can be traded on the market and integrated across systems, forming a frictionless market and allowing free integration.

+Today, the way tokens are accessed, rendered and transacted are scattered across Dapps and Smart Contracts.
+If all knowledge about a token is in a dapp, the dapp has to participate in the marketization and all integrations of that token, recreating data interoperability, security and availability barrier - exactly the same set of issues that prevented tokenisation before blockchain was invented.

+Tokenscript is a method to abstract out the token information, access methods and UI rendering so that they can be efficiently marketized and used for integration.

 \pagebreak